Kedi (2006 film): Production

 The film, announced in 2005 under the title Kallan, was later retitled Kedi after protestors alleged the original title was disrespectful to people of the Kallan caste.
 It was initially planned to be a Tamil-Telugu bilingual, with the Telugu version titled Jadoo.
 A press meet for the Telugu version took place on 14 May 2006, but eventually, the film was released only in Tamil.
-It is the Tamil debut of both Ileana D'Cruz and Tamannaah Bhatia.
+It is the Tamil debuts of both Ileana D'Cruz and Tamannaah Bhatia.
 Bhatia said the director gave her the freedom to choose which role she wanted to play, and she chose the character of Priyanka who she felt was "new" and atypical in mainstream Tamil cinema.
 This is the first Tamil film for cinematographer A. T. Karun.
 Even before the completion of the first filming schedule, production was disrupted due to heavy rainfall, resulting in the loss of 70 planned days of shoot.
 Production resumed after the monsoon season had ended, and by mid-June 2006, 90% of filming was over, having taken place intermittenly in Chennai and Hyderabad.